AlgoMaster Logo

 Intuition

-The most straightforward approach: don't bother merging carefully at all.
-Just copy all elements from nums2 into the empty slots at the back of nums1, then sort the entire array.
-The built-in sort handles the rest.
+Copy all elements from nums2 into the empty slots at the back of nums1, then sort the entire array.
+A built-in sort produces the final order without any merge logic.

 Algorithm